 8. American Village of Namhae

-We stumbled across the American Village while driving pass.
+We stumbled across the American Village while driving past.
 We actually haven’t read about it in any travel guide and learned that the village was originally designed for Korean-Americans who dreamt of returning and retiring in Korea.
 The village is not very big, with only 1 main street.
 When entering the street it definitely feels like driving in the US.